nlstone/TensorFlow2_Keras_In_Action/README.md

 # TensorFlow2_Keras_In_Action
 License: GPL3.0
 Studing Machine Learning and Deep Learning by Jupyter Notebook, this is the best way in my idea.
-I'll try to implement all common machine learning model with TensorFlow2 & Keras by Jupyter Notebook.
+I'm trying to implement all common machine learning models with TensorFlow2 & Keras by Jupyter Notebook.
 In the first phase, plan to implement these following modules:
 1 Tensorflow and keras basic
 2 Image claasification